malloydata/malloy/README.md

 https://user-images.githubusercontent.com/7178946/130858354-d92d9ac2-583f-4169-834a-579927b727cd.mov

 ## Getting Started Video Series
-These videos are intended to be viewed in order, but split up to easily navigate (and also because GitHub only allows 100MB video uploads)
+These videos are intended to be viewed in order, but split up to easily navigate (and also because GitHub only allows 100MB video uploads).
+**You will likely need to un-mute the audio.**

 ### 1. Introduction